 Get Ideal Referrals Based on Client Budget

-Another benefit of competitor relationships is being able to partner with others in your industry who have different price points than you.
+Another example of how your competition can grow your business is the ability to partner with others in your industry who have different price points than you.
 Let’s consider the HVAC example again.
 If you provide large-scale HVAC services that are out of a certain customer’s budget, you can refer them to your competitor who has more affordable prices for smaller jobs.

 Enjoy the Relationship & Exchange Advice